Practice Dr. Katmer

 The saliva contains the following substances identified so far:

-Hirudin (the name is derived from Hirudo medicinalis = medicinal leech) is one of the active ingredients of the leech, which is used as an independent drug in medicine.
+Hirudin (the name is derived from Hirudo medicinalis = medicinal leech) is one of the active ingredients of the leech that is used as a standalone drug in medicine.

 Hirudin inhibits blood clotting and is used, among other things, to treat heart attacks.

-Calin also inhibits blood clotting and, following the "fast" hirudin, causes the wound to cleanse itself through bleeding, which takes about 12 hours.
+Calin also inhibits blood clotting and, following the "fast" action of hirudin, causes the wound to clear through bleeding, which lasts approximately 12 hours.
 This results in the well-known, gentle bloodletting.

 During the 60-minute suction process, it is of course necessary to keep the wound open and the blood flowing.

-During the suction process, the "spreading factor", hyaluronidase, also comes into action: the path for the healing substances is prepared by loosening the tissue.
-This active ingredient is used in medicine as an absorption-promoting additive to infusion and injection preparations (eg "turbo-anaesthesia").
+During the suction process, the "spreading factor," hyaluronidase, also comes into action: by loosening the tissue, the path is paved for the healing substances.
+This active ingredient is used in medicine as an absorption-promoting additive to infusion and injection preparations (e.g., "turbo anesthesia").

-Egline and Bdelline have anti-inflammatory and analgesic effects.
+Egline and Bdelline have anti-inflammatory and pain-relieving effects.